 In the future the amount of waste needing disposal in the Waikato region is likely to increase, due to:

 Waikato Regional Council has limited functions in terms of waste management.
 District and city councils have primary responsibility for waste minimisation and management.

-In June 2002 Waikato Regional Council released its draft Waste Management Strategy for the Waikato region.
-The strategy sets out how Waikato Regional Council can help city and district councils, and local communities achieve their waste minimisation goals.
+In 2003 Waikato Regional Council released its Waste Management Strategy for the Waikato region.
+The strategy sets out how Waikato Regional Council can help the city and district councils and local communities achieve their waste minimisation goals.